 - The plural form is Spinoni (Spi-no-ni) and the singular is Spinone (Spi-no-nay).

 - This dog breed has been assigned for the Sporting Group

 - They are AKC’s 146th breed and was registered in 2000.

 - They are also known as Italian Coarsehaired Pointer.

-Spinone italian tends to suffer from some health dissorders, which include:
+Spinone Italian tends to suffer from some health disorders, which include:

 Dysplasia: A disease which occurs when dogs hip joints don’t develop in the right way

 - Elbow Dysplasia: It occurs by growth disturbance in the elbow joint

 - Hypothyroidism: It occurs when your Spinone Italiano is not secreting enough of the thyroid hormones, causing their metabolism to slow.